optimizely/objective-c-sdk/OptimizelySDKCore/OPJMModel/README.md

 ```

 If the validation of the JSON passes. you have all the corresponding properties
 in your model populated from the JSON.
-JSONModel will also try to convert as
+OPJMModel will also try to convert as
 much data to the types you expect.
 In the example above it will:

 - convert `id` from string (in the JSON) to an `int` for your class